jswade/DSWx-width/README.md

 - Buffers for SWORD nodes for a given UTM zone (.shp)

 **`CreateThiessenPolygons.py`**
-**Purpose:**
-Generate Thiessen polygons surrounding SWORD nodes, delineating the zone of influence of each node for pixel-to-node assignment.
+Generates Thiessen polygons surrounding SWORD nodes, delineating the zone of influence of each node for pixel-to-node assignment.

 **Inputs:**